 Like many ideas in science, Copernicus’ theory was neither entirely new (ancient Greek astronomers and medieval Arab astronomers both had heliocentric models) nor widely accepted at the time it came out.
 Copernicus’ book was not published until either right before he died or just after his death on May 24, 1543.
 It is believed that he never actually saw a copy of the book that he spent the last 30 years of his life finishing.
 (The struggle to write this book is depicted in an interesting, and somewhat unusual way in Dava Sobel’s A More Perfect Heaven.)

 On the Revolutions of the Heavenly Spheres is not an easy book to read today.
-You can try it at this link.
-Did you make it past the introduction?
-Many don’t.
 The book contains numerous diagrams and has a whole lot of math in it.
 And since Copernicus was working in an era before calculus existed, it is even harder to understand.
 Also, Copernicus came up with a model of how a heliocentric solar system was laid out, but it wasn’t entirely correct.
 It had numerous flaws, most importantly, Copernicus believed that the orbits of all the planets around the sun were perfect circles.
 They aren’t.

 Nevertheless, two astronomers in the 17th Century picked up on Copernicus’ work and made it popular.
 One was a prominent German Protestant astronomer, Johannes Kepler, who discovered that the planets made orbits that were ellipses around the sun, not perfect circles.
 The other was an Italian Catholic, Galileo Galilei, who used a newfangled device called the telescope, to discover that not only did the Earth rotate on its axis, but so did the other planets.
 And even the Sun!
 And not only did Earth have a Moon, but Jupiter had four of them.